 After getting managerial approval for incident management, your SRE buy-in program is well underway.
 How can you prove that it's effective, and that adopting more best practices is necessary?
-In part 2 of this blog series, we're going to share how to convince a VP or director to invest in additional SRE practices to strategically improve business results: automated metrics and continuous learning.
+In part 2 of this blog series, we're going to share how to convince a VP or director to invest in more SRE practices.
+These practices include automated metrics and continuous learning.

 Second, you need to define what continuous learning looks like.
-We loosely define it as a collection of capabilities that drive shared context and focus.
-This includes but is not limited to automated and aggregated data measurement (MTTR, customers impacted, etc.), standardized means of reporting, dashboards, postmortems/post-incident reviews, and team training.
+We define it as a collection of capabilities that drive shared context and focus.
+This includes but is not limited to:

 Now that you’ve got the basics of your proposal, it’s time to articulate the incentives.

 There are several major incentives for automating metrics and continuous learning.
 These are framed in a way that your VP or director will care about.

 Even with these incentives laid out, resistance is still likely.
 Here are some common rebuttals you should prepare for.